EARLY LANE ARRIVALS

 John was to marry Sarah Darcy but James and Patrick were to remain unmarried.

-Their brother Thomas Lane, who remained in Ireland had a son Michael lane who followed his uncles to Victoria in 1861 and became a very successful farmer.
+Their brother Thomas Lane, who remained in Ireland and inherited the family farm, had a son Michael Lane who followed his uncles to Victoria in 1861 and became a very successful farmer.

 During the 1840's and 1850's other Lane families, as well as relatives such as the Moloney's, Gleeson's, Malone's and Madden's from the same area in County Clare, Ireland also arrived in Victoria attracted by similar farming conditions to Ireland and also by the discovery of gold in the colony.